Simply-Static/simply-static/readme.txt

 3. On the Include/Exclude page, you can select additional URLs, files, or directories to include in your static site.
 And you can also choose URLs (or URL patterns) to exclude from your static site.

 == Changelog ==

+= 2.0.7, April 7, 2017 =

+* Fix: Non-latin characters should no longer get converted to HTML entities

 = 2.0.6, April 4, 2017 =